 “And I will always be out and proud.”

-In December last year, Josh Goyne finished a 2500km Tour de Stroke bike ride down the Queensland coast he claimed raised money for stroke awareness, treatment and rehabilitation.
+In December last year, Josh Goyne claimed he finished a 2500km Tour de Stroke bike ride down the Queensland coast.